ncstabile17/dspp-final-project/index.md

 The second source is a [database of affordable housing projects projects](https://octo.quickbase.com/db/bit4krbdh?a=q&qid=44) maintained by the DC Department of Housing and Community Development.
 These projects span a number of years, but most are after 2010.

-The final source is a data set of [affordable housing production and preservation projects](https://opendata.dc.gov/datasets/affordable-housing) that encompasses comprehensively covers affordable housing projects which started or completed since January of 2015.
-The data includes affordable housing projects (production and preservation, rental and for-sale) which were subsidized by DMPED, DHCD, DCHFA, or DCHA, and those which were produced as a result of Planned Unit Development (PUD) proffers or Inclusionary Zoning (IZ) requirements.
+The final source is a data set of [affordable housing production and preservation projects](https://opendata.dc.gov/datasets/affordable-housing) that encompasses affordable housing projects which started or completed since January of 2015.
+The data includes affordable housing projects which were subsidized by DMPED, DHCD, DCHFA, or DCHA, and those which were produced as a result of Planned Unit Development (PUD) proffers or Inclusionary Zoning (IZ) requirements.
 This data was used only for mapping affordable housing projects.

 **Full Github Repository:** [DSPP Final Project](https://github.com/ncstabile17/dspp-final-project)